laboon/Capstone_Fall2018/deliverables/Presentation.md

 ## Internship / Research Students (CS1900/CS1950)

 Your presentation will be 5 to 10 minutes.
-It will be on one of the following dates:

-You can choose a _preferred_ date by creating an _issue_ on the class GitHub repo ( https://github.com/laboon/Capstone_Spring2018 ).
+You can choose a _preferred_ date by creating an _issue_ on the class GitHub repo ( https://github.com/laboon/Capstone_Fall2018 ).
 Note that this is a _preferred_, not _guaranteed_ date.
 I will do my best to put any student who asks for a specific date on that date on a first-come, first-served basis.

 Instructions for selecting a preferred date or dates: